-Sony RX100 III versus Canon T6s
+Sony RX100 III vs Canon T6s

 The Sony Cyber-shot DSC-RX100 III and the Canon EOS Rebel T6s (labelled Canon 760D in some countries) are two digital cameras that were officially introduced, respectively, in May 2014 and February 2015.
 The RX100 III is a fixed lens compact, while the T6s is a DSLR.
 The cameras are based on an one-inch (RX100 III) and an APS-C (T6s) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Canon provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Canon provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 III vs Canon T6s

 The physical size and weight of the Sony RX100 III and the Canon T6s are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
 You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the RX100 III – represents the basis for the calculations across all the size and weight measures).